NCBI-Hackathons/GeneHummus/my-vignette.md

     archids <- getArchids(arf)

-We know from the literature that the last domain (AUX/IAA) in the canonical ARF protein structure may be/not be present.
-So, at least two domains have to be present.
-In other words, we want to get only (filter) the SPARCLE architectures that contain at least those 2 domains.
-The function `getSparcleIds` will do the job :
+We know from the literature that the last domain (AUX/IAA) in the canonical ARF protein structure may or may not be present.
+Therefore, at least two domains have to be present.
+In other words, we want to filter the SPARCLE architectures and keep that contain those 2 domains.
+The function `getSparcleIds` will do the job:

     my_filter <- c("B3_DNA", "Auxin_resp")
     my_labelsIds <- getSparcleIds(archids, my_filter)

-#### SPARCLE labels
+#### Get SPARCLE labels

-We can look at their labels using the `getSparcleLabels` function.
+We can look at SPARCLE labels of the proteins using the `getSparcleLabels` function.
 Our proteins will have any of these SPARCLE ids and labels:

     getSparcleLabels(my_labelsIds)